Police Involved Shootings

 Timothy J. Longo

-Mr. Longo is an attorney who rose to the rank of Colonel in the Baltimore Police Department.
-He is currently a consultant and an adjunct professor in the Department of Sociology at Towson University, Towson, Maryland.
+Mr. Longo is an attorney who is currently the Chief of Police of the Charlottesville, Virginia Police Department.
+He rose to the rank of Colonel in the Baltimore Police Department.
+He has served as a consultant and an adjunct professor in the Department of Sociology at Towson University, Towson, Maryland.
 He served in various assignments in the Baltimore Police Department, including the Internal Investigation Division and the Education and Training Division.
 While in the Internal Investigation Division, he supervised and reviewed the investigations of police uses of force, including police involved shootings.
 During his tenure at the Education and Training Division, he taught recruits, in-service personnel, and supervisors the law specific to police use of force.
 His duties as a squad sergeant, lieutenant, and District Commander, where he was responsible for the performance of two hundred officers, required that he investigate and evaluate hundreds of use of force incidents.

 Edwin W. Schillo

-Lieutenant Schillo has twenty-six years with the Baltimore Police Department.
+Ed Schillo retired as a lieutenant after thirty years with the Baltimore Police Department.
 During that time, he served twelve years with the special weapons and tactics unit, including two years as its supervisor and training coordinator.
 He also was assigned to the Education and Training Division for eight years as the Supervisor of the Skills section.
 During that time, he was qualified as a firearms instructor and taught officer survival tactics and self-defense to officers.

 .